12.01.2024

 Creativity can flourish and collaboration can take place harmoniously when mind and body are lovingly nurtured.
 This is why mindfulness is also an important part of Future Skills.
 Rooms full of warmth and cosiness help you to feel at ease, focus on your own needs and gently let go of stress.

-For example, in order to be able to fulfil their inner urge to move, learners can ergonomic and flexible school chairs, height-adjustable tables or upholstery elements at various heights.
+For example, ergonomic and flexible school chairs, height-adjustable tables or upholstery elements at various heights are available for students to fulfil their inner urge to move.
 And in the shelter of shielded retreat islands and cosy study areas, you can pause for a moment and take a deep breath.

 Calm also returns when the various learning impulses always have a specific place.
 It also allows learners to practise mindful handling of their learning materials naturally.
-For this helpful structure and organisation, sufficient storage space and storage space a blessing.
+For this helpful structure and organisation, sufficient shelves and storage space a blessing.

-Many of the possibilities for designing an active experience space are therefore already inherent in the functions of the learning furniture - whether it's chairs that bring you up to eye level or whiteboards that allow you to develop ideas.
-This means that interior design plays a key role in promoting future skills; and learning furniture becomes a loyal companion for learners in changing times.
+Many of the possibilities for designing an active experience space are therefore already inherent in the functions of the educational furniture - whether it's chairs that bring you up to eye level or whiteboards that allow you to develop ideas.
+This means that interior design plays a key role in promoting future skills; and educational furniture becomes a loyal companion for learners in changing times.